 • This drill has been added in response to the changing times.
 There have been occasional incidents in schools in our district when it has been deemed necessary to have children remain secured in their classrooms.
 Incidences range from a gas leak to a cougar sighting.
-Parents will be informed of our lockdown drill in advance and it will be handled in a low key manner.
+Parents will be informed of our lockdown drils through the website calendar.
 It will be practiced by the students on a very limited basis, although the staff will be well versed in the procedures.
 Students will be aware of it being a "drill" as this word will be used specifically on the P.A. system beforehand.